San Diego Bay National Wildlife Refuge

 San Diego Bay National Wildlife Refuge is an urban refuge located on San Diego Bay in San Diego County, California.
-It is part of the San Diego National Wildlife Refuge Complex.
-It was dedicated in June 1999.
+It is part of the San Diego National Wildlife Refuge Complex and hosts its headquarters.
+The refuge was established in 1988.

 The refuge, comprising 316 acre of salt marsh and coastal uplands surrounded by urban development, is a critically important area for wildlife because over 90 percent of the historic wetlands of San Diego Bay have been filled in, drained, or diked.